PABlond/Portfolio-for-freelancers/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/bfd3cbfa-5471-4593-841b-fd3674546cc7/deploy-status)](https://app.netlify.com/sites/pedantic-hoover-d62fa7/deploys)

 This repository is a complete one page portfolio with a feature which generates a beautiful (pdf) resume.
+Notice that this project was developed to be deployed on Netlify and thus, you will find every form submission (contact section) in the dashboard of you Netlify project (form tab)

 ## Installation